shadudiix/Call-Cuda-Functions-Without-CUDA-Toolkit/README.md

 Is that even possible?

-to be honest, I thought it wasn't possible because I guess the toolkit a using Inline assembly
+to be honest, I thought it wasn't possible because I guess the toolkit is using Inline assembly

 but after analysis, I found it's using a pre-compiled library, ( i guess it's developed in C/C++ ) and have an exported functions.